dorianzgraggen/klanglandschaft/README.md

 This will download a lot of data from the [Federal Office of Topography](https://www.swisstopo.admin.ch/).
 You need about 75GB of available disk space.

 It then creates multiple tile maps for every square kilometer.
 You can serve this tiles locally by running `npm run serve`.
 To make the frontend fetch the tiles locally, run the dev server using `npm run dev:local`

+## License

+Copyright (C) 2023  rnaisa, Dorian Zgraggen

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.